odsti/datasets/titanic/README.md

 ## Data dictionary

 This description largely derives from
-<https://rdrr.io/cran/stablelearner/man/titanic.html>, but also applies to the
+<https://rdrr.io/cran/stablelearner/man/titanic.html>, but applies to the
 processed data in `processed/titanic_stlearn.csv`.

 * `name`: a string with the name of the passenger.
-* `gender`: a string with one of two labels, "male" and "female".
+* `gender`: a string with one of two labels: "male" and "female".
 * `age`: a numeric value with the person's age on the day of the sinking.
 The age of babies (under 12 months) is given as a fraction of one year, rounded to the nearest month (2 months = 2/12 = 0.1667).
-* `class`: a string specifying the class for passengers ("1st", "2nd", "3rd"),
+* `class`: a string specifying the class for passengers: "1st", "2nd", "3rd";
   or the type of service aboard for crew members.
 See below for discussion of passengers, crew and the crew service types.
-* `embarked`: a string with the person's port of embarkation, one of "Belfast", "Cherbourg", "Queenstown" or "Southampton".
+* `embarked`: a string with the person's port of embarkation, one of:
+  "Belfast", "Cherbourg", "Queenstown" or "Southampton".
 * `country`: a string with the person's home country.
 * `ticketno`: a numeric value specifying the persons ticket number (NA for crew members, also see below).